jellybeansoup/ios-statictables/README.md

 2. In your Project's target, under the Build Phases tab, add `libStaticTables.a` under 'Link Binary with Libraries'.

-3. While you're in the Build Phases tab, add `libStaticTables.a` and `StaticTablesResources.bundle` under 'Target Dependencies'.
+3. While you're in the Build Phases tab, add `libStaticTables.a` under 'Target Dependencies'.

 4. Under the Build Settings tab of you Project's target, do a search for 'Header Search Paths'.
 Add the path to the `/src/StaticTables/` folder of the StaticTables project.
 This should look something like `"$(SRCROOT)/../src/StaticTables/"`, replacing the `..` with the relative path from your project to the StaticTables project.

+5. While you're in Build Settings, search for 'Other Linker Flags'.
+In order to use the included categories on `UITableView`, you'll need to ensure this setting includes the `-ObjC` flag.

-5. Build your project (⌘B).
+6. Build your project (⌘B).
 All going well you should get a 'Build Succeeded' notification.
 This signifies that you're ready to implement StaticTables in your project.

 ###Cocoapods